 If you’re wondering where to start training to take advantage of the influx of IT jobs this year, take a look at this chart:

 This graph shows which technologies are in demand for available IT jobs in 2011.
 The blue portion of each bar indicates how much training demand there is for that particular language, in other words, the popularity of the language.
 If the majority of a bar for a technology is green, it indicates a shortage of skilled workers in that area.
 Conversely, if the bar is mostly blue, this means that the market is pretty well saturated with skilled workers in that particular technology.
+As you can see from the above image this kind of graph is widely using in forex trading websites such as this Australian forex trading website.

 As you decide whether an investment in training is a good one for you, and which technology to learn, consider growth trends in the number of jobs in specific technologies.